 1.3.
 Holland Park has a particular expertise in the teaching of the visual arts.
 Up to a maximum of 10%, places are allocated to students who are able to demonstrate an aptitude in Art and Design.
-Applicants for these places must complete a supplementary form; available on the school website.
+Applicants for these places must complete a Supplementary Information Form; available on the school website and return the SIF to the school before 25th September 2023.
+All applicants returning the SIF after this date will not be invited to take the aptitude test.
 There will be an assessment by the school of each applicant's potential.
 Priority will then be applied in descending order by aptitude test score to applicants with more than 20 points (from a possible 40).
 Applicants who are not offered a place on the grounds of aptitude will automatically be considered for a place within their ability band under the general admission criteria described below.
-Aptitude tests will take place on Saturday 2nd October 2021.
+Aptitude tests will take place on Saturday 7th October 2023.